ayushsiloiya619/ayushsiloiya619/README.md

 - 👋 Hi, I’m Ayush Siloiya
-- 👀 I’m interested in Web designing and Python development.
+- 👀 I’m interested in coding and cpp.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m looking to collaborate on Web development and web designing projects.
+- 💞️ I’m looking to collaborate on Web development and Python projects.